 Reciprocating Engines

 Reciprocating engines, encompassing internal combustion engines and Stirling engines, are widely employed in CHP systems.
-They are highly efficient and suitable for various fuel types, making them adaptable to a wide range of applications.
+They are highly efficient and suitable for various fuel types, making them adaptable to various applications.

 Steam Turbines

-CHP systems that involve high-pressure steam employ steam turbines, often encountered in industrial processes.
+Combined heat and power systems involving high-pressure steam employ steam turbines, which are often encountered in industrial processes.
 These turbines efficiently generate electricity by expanding steam and simultaneously provide process heat.

 Micro-CHP Systems